Blog

 - automatic generation of floor plans from point clouds,

-- digital shadow and operation,
+- digital twin, digital shadow and facility management

 - traffic optimization and simulation with IoT tools.